hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 ```
 * Normally, if a *Positional Clue* is used to get a non-null card, then the blind-playing player would continue blind-playing cards as a *Positional Layered Finesse*.
 For that reason, it is normally impossible to *just* get a non-null card with a *Positional Clue*.
 * One way to get the blind-playing player to stop searching for a null card is to perform a *Slot Finesse* (see above).
-* One other way to get the blind-playing player to stop searching for a null card is to force the next player after that to blind-play their *Finesse Position* card (in the exact same way as a *Pesitlent Double Bluff*).
+* One other way to get the blind-playing player to stop searching for a null card is to force the next player after that to blind-play their *Finesse Position* card (in the exact same way as a *Pestilent Double Bluff*).
 After seeing the second blind-play, the first player will know that it is impossible for them to have a layered null card.
 * For example, in a 4-player game of the "Null (6 Suits)" variant:
   * All the 1's are played on the stacks.
   * Alice clues number 4 to Donald, touching a red 4 as a *Play Clue*.